 Communication does not stop at home or at school.
-Successful communication happens when people with communication difficulties can use their AAC system in all environments.
-Find strategies for using AAC at home in this blog post.
+Successful communication happens when people with communication difficulties can use their augmentative and alternative communication system in all environments.
+Find strategies for using AAC at home to work around speech problems in children.

 We all use many different ways to communicate.
 Often AAC users will use the fastest and most efficient means of communication available to them in the moment.
 Respect every mode of communication, as it all plays a part in becoming effective communicators!

 We can all understand the concept that AAC users may not learn how to effectively use their AAC system for communication if they do not see it used regularly and reliably by others in their world.
 The best way that we can support our AAC user is the use the AAC system to talk yourself!

 Are your questions open or closed?
 In any environment where questions occur naturally, like in classrooms, it is essential that open-ended questions are used for AAC users.
 It allows language to be modeled and gives AAC users the opportunity to learn to say what they think and feel.

 We all know that the best practice for teaching AAC is Modelling or Aided Language Stimulation.
 We can all understand that AAC users will learn how to effectively use their AAC system when they see it used regularly and reliably by others in their world.
 So how do we model?